 Arts’s Recent Stories

-Arts Dec 24Poetry at Obama’s Inauguration
+Poetry Dec 24Poetry at Obama’s Inauguration

 It has been widely noted that President-elect Barack Obama is a reader of poetry.
 Only days after winning the election, Mr. Obama was spotted with a copy of Derek Walcott's collected poems.